Early Hadith Literature: II

 Sunan Dar Qatni mentions that according to Abdullah Ibn Umar the Prophet sent a decree to the people of Yemen that explained the rules of zakat on agricultural production.

-Abdullah bin Hakeem is reported to have said that the prophet sent a set of instructions about the hide of dead animals to the tribe of Juhaina.
+Abdullah bin Hakeem is reported to have said that the Prophet sent a set of instructions about the hide of dead animals to the tribe of Juhaina.
 (Sunan Abi Dawood, Jame Tirmidhi, Sunan Nasai, Sunan Ibn Maja)

-Abu Jafar Muhammad bin Ali reported that in the sword case of the Prophet we found a saheefa that had many ahadith of the prophet written down.
+Abu Jafar Muhammad bin Ali reported that in the sword case of the Prophet, we found a Saheefa that had many ahadith of the Prophet written down.
 (Jame Bayanul Ilm)

-The Prophet is said to have written some 379 letters to different tribes besides treaties and invitation to Islam to several rulers.
-There is also written account of a census conducted by the Prophet in Medina.
+The Prophet has written some 379 letters to different tribes besides treaties and invitations to Islam to several rulers.
+There is also a written account of a census conducted by the Prophet in Medina.

-The Prophet is said to have given a promissory note to the Suraqa bin Malik Mudalji who had followed him during his migration to Medina.
-Similar promissory notes were also issued to a few tribes
+The Prophet has given a promissory note to the Suraqa bin Malik Mudalji who had followed him during his migration to Medina.
+Similar promissory notes were also issued to a few tribes.

-Rafey bin Khadeej is said to have written several ahadith from the prophet.
+Rafey bin Khadeej is said to have written several ahadith from the Prophet.
 Additionally, in the books of ahadith, there are several letters written by the Caliphs to their governor that contain the sayings of the Prophet.

 Thus we see two patterns distinct in the early hadith literature.

 Imams, such as Malik, Abu Hanifa, Bukhari, Muslim, Tirmidhi.
 Ibn Maja, Abu Dawood, and Nasaid selected the statements or actions attributed to the Prophet based on their methodology.
 Each one of them rejected the bulk of what they heard.
-For instance, Imam Malik gave preference to those narrations that came from the people living in Medina, Imam Abu Hanifa included narrations from people from different region and Imam Bukhari rejected some 95 percent of what he had collected.
+For instance, Imam Malik gave preference to those narrations that came from the people living in Medina; Imam Abu Hanifa included narrations from people from different regions, and Imam Bukhari rejected some 95 percent of what he had collected.